TCW-lab/singlecell-brain/notebooks/01-convert_SEAAD_h5ad_to_SeuratV5.md

 ```

 ### 'sketch' a subset of cells
-That put in cache representative cells
+extract in cache representative subset of cells
 ```r
 ?SketchData
 seead_dlpfc <- NormalizeData(seead_dlpfc)